 In terms of signs to look out for, vomiting, slurred speech, a change in personality might ensue.
 With respect to concussion treatment, the number one thing that a player must do is not return to play if they’ve suffered a concussion.
 The helmet must be removed and the patient or the player must rest and achieve full recovery before going back out there.

 Treatment for concussion requires the participation of a primary care sp, the commitment of the athlete as well as the coach.
 It is a progressive, step-wise solution to the problem.
 At each step of the way there should be no signs and symptoms incurred.

-If you have any further questions please don’t hesitate to consult your primary care sports medicine physician.
+If you have any further questions please don’t hesitate to consult your local family physician primary care sports medicine physician.